ruiz-lab/image-gnn/README.md

-# GNNs for Images: Study on Stability and Expressivity
+# GNNs for Images: Study on Stability and Transferability

 ## Requirements
 - pytorch (>=2.1.0)